expectedparrot/edsl/docs/coop.rst

 Coop
 ====

+The Coop provides tools for managing and sharing research projects created with EDSL.

 ..
 Coop is a web application for storing and sharing your work, exploring AI-powered research and accessing your Expected Parrot API keys.

 .. .. raw:: html